 I like to use this particular Orton-Gillingham game with my students as a chance to review all of the welded sounds we have learned and mastered together already.
 You can also use it as an assessment tool to check out which welded sounds your students already knows and which ones they still need to work on.

 Thank you so much for reading my post today!
-Let me know what you think of this activity in the comments below.
+Let me know what you think of this activity.
 I’d love to hear from you!

 And while you are here…check out THE PRIDE READING PROGRAM, an Orton-Gillingham, heavily scripted out, affordable, no training required and easy to use program.
 Your kids will thank you!